ozkary/ai-engineering/use_cases/code_generation/README.md

 # Introduction

+Large Language Model (LLM) refers to a class of AI models that are designed to understand and generate human-like text based on large amounts of training data.
 LLM can play a significant role when it comes to generating code by leveraging the language understanding and generative capabilities.
 Users can simply create text propmts with a user story format and provide enough context like technologies, requirements, and technial specifications, and the LLM model can generate code snippets to match what is requested by the prompt.

 > Note that LLM-generated code may not always be perfect, and developers should manualy review and validate the genereted code to ensure its correctness, efficiency, and adherence to coding standards.